Enable young entrepreneurs to create project films on their business ideas

 • pre-fabricated digital animation templates

-The teams had to evaluate the pros and cons of the formats and got some inspiration to choose from – depending on resources, capabilities, interests, strengths, equipment, friends.
-The whole section was about finding an approach that is actionable.
+The teams had to evaluate the pros and cons of formats and got some inspiration to choose from – depending on resources, capabilities, interests, strengths, equipment, and friends.
+The whole section was about finding an actionable approach.

 It was essential to frame the demos as repositories from which the teams could pick components to tell their own stories.